drJeckyll/esp-mqtt-http-ota-ir-ac-chunlan/README.md

 fan: 1/2/3/auto
 swing: on/off

-This code was tested with ESP SDK 0.9.3.
+This code was tested with esp-open-sdk (SDK 1.4.0).
+Flash size 2MB (16Mbit) or more.

 Schematics is something like: http://alexba.in/blog/2013/06/08/open-source-universal-remote-parts-and-pictures/